jadnco/locus-backend/README.md

 ## Development

-Flow is being used to allow for statically typed JavaScript, make sure it is installed globally.
+Flow is being used to allow for statically typed JavaScript, make sure it's installed globally.

 After creating new methods, run the following command and deal with any output properly: